XorTroll/uLaunch/Themes.md

     - **author**: Theme author name(s)

+- `theme/Icon.png` -> PNG theme icon (suggested size: 100x100, but it will be resized when shown in the theme menu)

 ## Sound

 Sound consists on custom *background music* and *sound effects* via files inside `/sound`.